850 Naval Air Squadron: History

-The Squadron was established in the United States on 1 September 1943, at the US Naval Air Station Squantum, Massachusetts, which was loaned to the Admiralty from September 1943, operating as Royal Naval Air Station Squantum.
+The Squadron was re-established in the United States on 1 September 1943, at the US Naval Air Station Squantum, Massachusetts, which was loaned to the Admiralty from September 1943, operating as Royal Naval Air Station Squantum.
 The squadron was commanded by Lieutenant Commander(A)(P) A.P.
 Boddani-Whetham, DSC, RN, and was equipped with twelve Grumman Tarpon Mk I aircraft.